yogurtfirst/mypets-project-backend/README.eng.md

 ### <div align=center>About the Backend:</div>

-#### "Your Pet - Backend" is the backend for the web service "Your Pet," created to help find new homes for adorable pets.
+#### "Your Pet - Backend" is the backend for the web service [Your Pet](https://nmarkhotsky.github.io/your-pet-project-front/), created to help find new homes for adorable pets.
 This backend handles requests, user authentication, and interacts with the database to store and retrieve data about animals.

 ---